I used to say that I learned to sew in self-defense because I am fat and like to dress nicely.

 Accessories help.
 I spent last winter on a project that left me no time for sewing.
 I bought five pair of pants (three black, two gray), four skirts (two black, two gray) and two jackets (one black and one gray) from a fat lady retailer that I retailored a little (gotta love princess seams!) and wore with some shells I’d already made and mixed it up with scarves.
 While a bit boring after a whole winter, I’m good enough at accessories, it worked okay.

-I started looking for clothes that would be good for summer office wear and was getting frustrated with what was being offered (what designers are offering as appropriate office wear has me reaching for the smelling salts and clutching my pearls, it really does), and as a bit of a lark, tried look2288ing in the “normal” size departments.
+I started looking for clothes that would be good for summer office wear and was getting frustrated with what was being offered (what designers are offering as appropriate office wear has me reaching for the smelling salts and clutching my pearls, it really does), and as a bit of a lark, tried looking in the “normal” size departments.

 That was also a big bowl of nope (barring suits.
 You can ruin a suit, but it takes a special effort).
 The stuff I really like… Well, apparently I have refined tastes, just sayin’.
 I don’t think of my fashion sense as anything but boringly practical, but apparently boringly practical has one heck of a high price tag.